 True confession here–I’ve been planning this post since March.
 Does your life have a way of getting away from you?
 I know mine does.
-So when I revisited this idea a couple weeks ago, at first I thought I’d have to totally scrap it.
+So when I revisited this idea a couple of weeks ago, at first I thought I’d have to totally scrap it.
 But then I realized, “It’s Never Too Late For Spring Cleaning.”
-This philosophy is true not only for my basement and my garage, but also for my kitchen.
+This philosophy is true not only for my basement and my garage but also for my kitchen.
 My friend had a similar philosophy when trying to keep her kitchen hardwood floors clean.
 She told me that I should consider checking out the best steam mop for wood floors to find the right tool to keep my floors clean.
 I’ve heard of some people using the steam mop on epoxy garage floors so it might be worth trying out but be sure to do some research beforehand so you don’t damage your garage floor.
 My friend also told me that it was super versatile which made me think about cleaning the garage for a while, but it wasn’t until I looked into the idea of getting a garage floor epoxy coating kit to start improving the overall look did I then realize that the garage needs a lot more maintenance than I thought!
 I knew the only way the garage was going to start looking any better was by throwing out some pointless stuff that had been gathering dust while I clung onto it for absolutely no reason.
 The first step to getting out of my hoarding rut would be to rent a dumpster in Boston MA which I’m definitely thinking about in a bid to get my garage looking beautiful!
 Anyway, I digress… I’m talking about sprucing up how we eat with some simple changes that start in our pantries and refrigerators.